Franaim/duchamp-quiz/README.md

 ![Screenshot of Duchamp's Dazzling Quiz website's quiz section after selecting an answer](https://iili.io/J9XBe72.jpg)

-- Al hacer click en cualquiera de las opciones, los botones conteniéndolas se inhabilitaran y cambiaran de color indicando qué respuesta era la correcta y cuáles las incorrectas.
-Todo esto constituye la función changeColor.
+- By clicking on any of the options, the buttons containing them will be disabled and will change colour indicating which answer was correct and which were incorrect.
+This is the changeColor function.
 Also within this function, the Next button to go to the next question will become visible and the display of a short text with an explanation of the correct answer, previously without display, will switch.
 - On the other hand, depending on whether the option we have chosen is correct or incorrect, two more functions will be activated: on the one hand, the "sorry" and "congrats" functions will display a different message on the screen.
 On the other hand, the functions "correctlyAnswered" and "wrongAnswered" will add points of one to either the correct or wrong answer counter accordingly.

 ![Screenshot of Duchamp's Dazzling Quiz website's counter](https://iili.io/J9XBOdl.jpg)